-Boat Accident Lawyer – Supply Vessels and Work Boat Injuries
+Workboat Accident Lawyer – Supply Vessels, Crew Boat and Work Boat Injuries

 When a Jones Act seaman is injured in course or scope of his or her employment, the seaman will be afforded legal protection under the Act.
 This means that the seaman will be able to collect maintenance and cure benefits from his or her employer.
 Maintenance and cure benefits are similar to state workers’ compensation benefits in that the employer is required to pay these benefits to the seaman regardless of who may be to blame for the seaman’s injury or illness.
 The employer must provide these benefits from the time of the accident until the employee can return to work or has reached “maximum medical cure.”

 Employers often will try to force an employee to be treated by a company physician.
 It is important to know that as an injured seaman, you have the right to select your own medical providers.
-If your employer is forcing you to visit the company doctor or refusing to pay for your diagnostic tests and treatment, our law firm can help you get the medical care and services you need to recover from your injuries.
+If your employer is forcing you to visit the company doctor or refusing to pay for your diagnostic tests and treatment, our workboat and crew boat accident lawyers can help you get the medical care and services you need to recover from your injuries.

 If you have been injured on a work boat, crew boat, supply ship, or any other type of vessel, you should be represented by a lawyer who knows how to handle maritime injury claims.
 Federal and state laws provide important legal protections to seaman and other maritime workers, including the right to collect legal damages from negligent employers, boat owners and other third party companies.
-At the Willis Law Firm we offer free consultations to workers who have been injured in all types of marine accidents.
+At the Willis Law Firm, our crew and workboat accident lawyers offer offer free consultations to workers who have been injured in all types of marine accidents.
 Contact us today at 1-800-468-4878 to schedule a confidential meeting with our experienced legal team.